gregneagle/pycreateuserpkg/README.md

-Tool for generating packages that create macOS user accounts on 10.8-10.14
+Tool for generating packages that create macOS user accounts on 10.8-10.15

 #### NEW 13-Aug-2019:
 The create_user.py tool in the Scripts directory of the expanded package has been replaced by a compiled createuser tool written in Objective-C. (See the createuser directory for the source).
-This eliminates the dependency on Apple Python for the package itself to work on the current boot volume,
+This eliminates the dependency on Apple Python for the package itself to work on the current boot volume.

+#### Note:
-Note: in 10.14 when updating an existing account, the following attributes will _NOT_ be updated: `uid` and `home`.
+in 10.14 when updating an existing account, the following attributes will _NOT_ be updated: `uid` and `home`.
 This is due to new restrictions in Mojave.

 ```